VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

   + **<u>Heavy Impact</u>:**
   Multiple delayed hit AoE performed by the Axe Knight that grow each time, dealing <span class='magic'>magical damage</span> on every hit and applying a <span class='debuff'>Damage Down</span> and a <span class='debuff'>Stun</span> debuff.
-  The first AoE is pointblank while the four next are donut-shaped.
+  The first AoE is point-blank while the four next are donut-shaped.
 Each donut encompass the previous AoE.

     ___